Computable Centering Methods for Spiraling Algorithms and their Duals, with Motivations from the theory of Lyapunov

-In particular, we suggest implementing them \textit{when} an algorithm's change from iterate to iterate resembles the oscillations in Figures~\ref{fig:ellipse2} and \ref{fig:basis_pursuit}.
+We suggest implementing such methods when an algorithm's change from iterate to iterate resembles the oscillations in Figures~\ref{fig:ellipse2} and \ref{fig:basis_pursuit}.
+This phenomenon has been observed for many problems; in addition to the examples in this paper, see also \cite{AB,artacho2019douglas,BCNPW,Benoist,BLSSS,BS,DT,DHL2019,dizon2020centering,giladi2019lyapunov,LLS,liang50improving,LSsurvey,poon2019trajectory}.
 In such a case, we will say that an algorithm \textit{shows signs of} spiraling.
-This definition, though informal and subjective, is \textit{useful in practice}, because this pattern is very easy to check for.
+This definition, though informal and subjective, is useful in practice, because this pattern is very easy to check for.
 For many known examples, this pattern is co-present with a special property (\ref{A1}) that we will \textit{formally} call the \textit{spiraling property}.
 It is on this latter, formal, difficult-to-check definition that we will build our \textit{theory}, while the former, informal definition is easy to check in \textit{applications}.

-Fascinatingly, the \textit{Circumcentered-Reflection Method} (CRM) is, for certain, highly structured feasibility problems, an existing example \textit{from} the broader class of algorithms we introduce.
+Fascinatingly, the \textit{Circumcentered-Reflection Method} (CRM), for certain, highly structured feasibility problems, is an existing example \textit{from} the broader class of algorithms we introduce.
 However, CRM does \textit{not} succeed for a primal/dual implementation of the basis pursuit problem, for reasons we discover and describe in this paper.